elwinter/nnde/README.md

 # nnde
 nnde is a package of Python modules which implement a set of neural networks which solve ordinary and partial differential equations.
-This code is based on the previous package, nnode.

 The technique is based on Lagaris et al (1998).